-TRAN 302 SEMINAR IN POLITICAL AND DIPLOMATIC TRANSLATION 3.0: 3 cr.
-E/F
+TRAN 306 Seminar in Legal Translation 3.0: 3 cr.
+E/F/A

-This seminar trains students to translate legal and diplomatic texts from French and English into Arabicincluding UN conferences, and familiarizes them with legal and diplomatic terminologies.
+This seminar trains students to translate legal and diplomatic texts from French and English into Arabic-including UN conferences, and familiarizes them with legal and diplomatic terminologies.
 Students use appropriate tools such as documentation, glossaries, and do terminological research.